Azornes/Comfyui-LayerForge/README.md

 ---

+## 🙏 Acknowledgments

 Based on the original [**Comfyui-Ycanvas**](https://github.com/yichengup/Comfyui-Ycanvas) by yichengup.
 This fork significantly enhances the editing capabilities for practical compositing workflows inside ComfyUI.

+Special thanks to the ComfyUI community for feedback, bug reports, and feature suggestions that help make LayerForge better.